russellcape/MemoryGame/README.md

 Get it right 10 times, and the games levels up with faster patterns!

 ## Step 1: Installation
-Please describe the steps to install this project.

 1. Download of fork the MemoryGame Folder
 2. Edit MemoryGame.ino to your preferences